 Translocations will take place in two phases in order to prevent harming or disturbing dormice during both the active and hibernation seasons.
-The initial coppicing of vegetation will take place in the winter (between December and March inclusive), with excavation and replanting only taking place after dormice have become active, usually during April.
-The coppicing of vegetation during the winter also ensures that there will be no conflict with breeding birds.
+The initial coppicing of the hedges will take place in the winter (between December and March inclusive), with excavation and replanting only taking place after dormice have become active, usually during April.
+The coppicing of hedges during the winter also ensures that there will be no conflict with breeding birds.

-It should be noted that year to year differences in weather patterns mean that it may not be possible to translocate vegetation until later in the year.
+It should be noted that year to year differences in weather patterns mean that it may not be possible to translocate hedges until later in the year.

 At Natural Resources Wales' direction, only 100m of any one hedge may be translocated in any one year.
 However, it is considered that this will not be a factor as each section of hedgerow to be cleared is less than 100m.
-No more than 500m2 of scrub will be cleared in any one day.

-As outlined in the clearance methodology above, to avoid killing, injuring or disturbing dormice during their active season, hedges and vegetation will be coppiced in the winter months and excavated during the late spring.
+As outlined in the clearance methodology above, to avoid killing, injuring or disturbing dormice during their active season, hedges will be coppiced in the winter months and excavated during the late spring.